 Enter the world of fine tastes!

 Idrija cuisine is famous for gathering chosen, quality, and locally accessible ingredients to produce invaluable culinary pearls.
-The most recognizable are the Idrija žlikrofi with the food designation of Traditional Specialty Guaranteed.
+The most recognizable are the Idrija žlikrofi with the food designation of Traditional Specialtiy Guaranteed.
 Each traditional Idrija feast will undoubtedly also feature smukavc and ocvirkovca.
 Try the invigorating prfarski štruklji and the zeljševka chive roulade, accompanied with a sip of geruš, and you are bound to enjoy the exploration of the rich world of Idrija tastes.

 Taste the mysterious festive miners’ dish!